arishsheikh08/Portfolio/README.md

 # Portfolio
-i developed this portfolio website on React Js
+I developed this portfolio website on React Js